smcgdub/MS3_Project_Tipsy_Mac_Staggers/README2.md

 * To be able to search through a database of drinks that users have uploaded so i can try and make a classic drink i am already familiar with, or explore and find a drink that i have never tried before.
 * Once i have found a drink i want to know what ingredients i need, and the step by step instructions to make that drink.
+* I also want the ability to to add/edit/delete my own drinks on the website should i wish to do so.

 <hr>